 Student employment is available on campus with a variety of departments.
+Limited remote jobs are offered as well.
+Funds are limited and priority is given to students who have secured a position.
 Contact the office of financial aid for more information.
 Open positions will be advertised in the Weekly Vitals e-newsletter.